- 8 reasons to “buy” citizenship of Antigua and Barbuda already this year

 - Visa-free travel: A second passport of Antigua and Barbuda allows you to travel to more than 165 countries without the need for a pre-visa (or with the right to visa on arrival/e-visa), including the Schengen states, the UK, Ireland and most of South America.

 - Dual citizenship is permitted: The law of Antigua and Barbuda permits dual citizenship.
 In other words, by issuing a second citizenship of Antigua and Barbuda for investments, the applicant will not have to give up his native passport, while maintaining access to the advantages of using the identification documents of two states at once.

-- Exemption from the NDFL fiscal residents: In 2013, the Antigua authorities changed the tax legislation, so that the country now does not require its fiscal residents to pay the NDFL with world income.
-This benefit is available to citizens who have lived in the Antiguan territory from 183 days in the tax year.
+- Exemption from income tax for fiscal residents: In 2013, the Antigua authorities changed its tax legislation, so the country now does not require its fiscal residents to pay worldwide income tax.
+This benefit is available to citizens who spends at least 183 days in the country during a given tax year.

 Who can “buy” the citizenship of Antigua and Barbuda through investments: requirements

 Applicants for dual citizenship of Antigua and Barbuda for investment / grant must meet the following criteria:

 - Age from 18 (chief applicant);